pbinkley/rcb-manual/sections/08-a-study-of-paper-permanence.md

 represents a fiber containing about 90% cellulose and a minimum of "impurities."

-&nbsp;{%- include columnbreak.html canvas=221 col=2 -%}&nbsp;Tests which are often used to determine the purity and quality of the fibers composing a paper are: acidity, sizing, alpha cellulose, and copper number.
+ {% include columnbreak.html canvas=221 col=2 %} Tests which are often used to determine the purity and quality of the fibers composing a paper are: acidity, sizing, alpha cellulose, and copper number.
 In general, there is agreement among paper technologists that the acidity and the rosin sizing should be kept low for a permanent paper.
 The alpha cellulose content of a paper refers to that portion of the cellulose which is not soluble in a solution of